cljs/api/docfiles/syntax/uuid-literal.md

 ## Summary

+A universally unique identifier (UUID).
+Randomly generate one with [doc:cljs.core/random-uuid].

+`#uuid "8-4-4-4-12"` - numbers represent the number of hex digits `#uuid "97bda55b-6175-4c39-9e04-7c0205c709dc"` - actual example

 ## Details

-Creates a universally unique identifier (UUID), using the [doc:cljs.core/UUID] type.
+Uses the [doc:cljs.core/UUID] type.

-The format is `#uuid "8-4-4-4-12"`, where the numbers represent the number of hex digits.

 Representing UUIDs with `#uuid` rather than just a plain string has the following benefits: